Skip to main content

 Common situations requiring an activity release form include: fitness and gym activities — including crossfit classes, boot camps, HIIT sessions, group fitness classes, personal training, and gym memberships; adventure sports — including rock climbing, abseiling, bungee jumping, zip-lining, white-water rafting, surfing lessons, kitesurfing, skydiving, and paragliding; outdoor recreational activities — including horse riding, mountain biking, trail running, bush walking tours, kayaking, and snorkelling or scuba diving; sporting competitions and events — including fun runs, obstacle course events, triathlons, cycling events, and community sporting competitions; children's activity facilities — including trampoline parks, indoor climbing centres, adventure playgrounds, and swimming schools; school and youth group excursions — where operators need parental consent and risk acknowledgment; and corporate team-building events — including high-ropes courses, escape rooms, kayaking tours, and group adventure activities.

-The release form should be provided to participants before the activity commences, and operators should ensure that participants have adequate time and opportunity to read and understand the document before signing.
+The release form should be provided to participants before the activity commences, and operators should confirm that participants have adequate time and opportunity to read and understand the document before signing.
 Presenting a release form immediately before the activity begins, under time pressure, may be less effective if a court finds the participant did not have a genuine opportunity to consider and accept its terms.
 For ongoing activities (such as gym memberships), the release should be obtained on enrolment and renewed periodically.

 What to Include in Your Release of Liability Form — Activity / Event (Australia)